Barbara Bell (astronomer): Early life and education

-Bell was born in Evanston, Illinois, the daughter of George Irving Bell Sr. and Hazel Seerley Bell.
-She graduated from Radcliffe College in 1944, then earned a PhD from Harvard University in 1951.
+Bell was born in Evanston, Illinois, the daughter of George Irving Bell and Hazel Seerley Bell.
+She graduated from Radcliffe College in 1944, then earned a PhD in Astronomy from Harvard University in 1951.
 Her dissertation, "A study of Doppler and damping effects in the solar atmosphere", was supervised by Donald Menzel, and won the Caroline Wilby Prize in 1951.
 Her younger brother George Irving Bell Jr. was a biophysicist at Los Alamos National Laboratory.

+Bell was said to have a sharp and curious mind, with a kind heart and cheerful disposition, especially towards her niece, Carolyn S. Bell.

 Career

-Bell was an astronomer affiliated with Harvard College Observatory and the Center for Astrophysics | Harvard & Smithsonian for over fifty years, working mainly on sunspots and other solar phenomena.
+Bell was an astronomer affiliated with Harvard College Observatory and the Center for Astrophysics | Harvard & Smithsonian for over fifty years between 1948 and the 1990s working mainly on sunspots, geomagnetic storms, and other solar phenomena.
 She served on various committees of the International Astronomical Union.

 Bell also researched and wrote on the climate history of ancient Egypt; she is credited with being the first to explore climate change as a cause of famine and civil breakdown known as "The First Dark Age in Egypt", using records of the Nile's annual flood levels.
+This research was published as a series of journal articles and has been used extensively in archeological literature.